-A. The Placer County Elections Office will post the draft version of this Election Administration Plan pursuant to Election Code 4005 on its website, www.placercountyelection.gov, and in the public lobbies of its offices.
+A. Placer County Elections will post the draft version of this Election Administration Plan pursuant to Election Code 4005 on its website, www.placercountyelection.gov, and in the public lobbies of its offices.
 Placer County Elections will then start accepting public comment for the following fourteen (14) days.
 Upon completion of the fourteen (14) day public comment period, Placer County Elections will review any public comment and amend the Election Administration Plan accordingly.
 If any sections of the draft plan were amended, Placer County Elections shall publicly notice the amended draft plan and allow an additional fourteen (14) days for public comment on the amended draft plan.

-- B. The Placer County Elections Office will develop and revise this draft plan for the administration of elections in consultation with the public, including: - A meeting held on 08/28/23, publicly noticed on 08/17/23, that includes representatives, advocates, and other stakeholders representing each community for which the county is required to provide voting materials and assistance in a language other than English under subdivision (a) of Section 14201 and the federal Voting Rights Act of 1965 (52 U.S.C.
-Sec.
-10101 et seq.). - 2.
-A meeting held on 08/28/23, publicly noticed on 08/17/23, that includes representatives from the disability and senior community and community organizations and individuals that advocate on behalf of, or provide services to, individuals with disabilities and/or seniors. - 3.
-Placer County Elections will work with our LAAC to identify what languages will be served in accordance with the law, and to ensure that all requirements are met for servicing our language minority communities. - 4.
-Placer County Elections works closely with our VAAC to ensure that all measures are in place to ensure voters with disabilities have full access to vote centers, materials and voting equipment. - C. Placer County Elections will obtain public input for the development of the Election Administration Plan utilizing the following: - 1.
-The Placer County Election Administration Plan will be noticed on 08/29/23 and the public comment period will consist of fourteen (14) days, concluding on 09/12/23. - 2.
-Placer County Elections will announce a public hearing on its Election Administration Plan on 09/13/2023. - 3.
-The public hearing will be held on 09/25/2023 at 3715 Atherton Road in Rocklin, California. - 4.
-Placer County Elections will update the Election Administration Plan should there be a need based on feedback from the public hearing. - 5.
-If the Election Administration Plan requires amendment(s) based on submitted public comment, the amended Election Administration Plan will be public on
+- 1. Placer County Elections will work with our LAAC to identify what languages will be served in accordance with the law, and to ensure that all requirements are met for servicing our language minority communities. - 2.
+Placer County Elections works closely with our VAAC to ensure that all measures are in place to ensure voters with disabilities have full access to vote centers, materials and voting equipment.

+B. Placer County Elections will obtain public input for the development of the Election Administration Plan utilizing the following:

+- 1. The Placer County Election Administration Plan will be noticed and the public comment period will consist of fourteen (14) days. - 2.
+Placer County Elections will announce a public hearing on its Election Administration Plan on 08/25/2023. - 3.
+The public hearing will be held on 09/06/2023 at 3715 Atherton Road in Rocklin California.

-- 09/27/2023 and a new fourteen (14) day public comment period will begin on 09/27/2023 and conclude on 10/10/23. - 6.
-Placer County Elections will adopt and publish the final Election Administration Plan on 10/12/2023. - 7.
-Placer County Election's Election Administration Plan will be forwarded to the Secretary of State's office for approval on 10/12/2023. - D. All active registered voters will be mailed a vote-by-mail packet no later than 29 before an election.
+- 4. Placer County Elections will take fourteen (14) days after the public hearing to update the Election Administration Plan should there be a need based on feedback from the public hearing. - 5.
+If the Election Administration Plan requires amendment(s) based on submitted public comment, the amended Election Administration Plan will be public on 09/11/2023 and a new fourteen (14) day public comment period will begin on 09/11/2023 and conclude on 09/25/23. - 6.
+Placer County Elections will adopt and publish the final Election Administration Plan on 09/27/2023. - 7.
+Placer County Election's Election Administration Plan will be forwarded to the Secretary of State's office for approval on 09/29/2023.

+C. All active registered voters will be mailed a vote-by-mail packet no later than 29 before an election.
 Additionally, all active registered voters will be mailed a voter information guide no later than 29 days prior to an election.